Evolving workplace and workforce norms and trends have created a crucial demand for modern occupancy planning methodologies and technologies.

 - Occupancy planners and managers: Workplace teams are tasked to accommodate the dynamic needs of the post-Covid workforce and workplace in a timely manner.
 Never before have occupancy planners and managers had such a focus on them and business leaders want informed decisions to be made quickly.
 The right technology helps occupancy summarize relevant data points quickly.

 - Facilities managers: Those who are tasked to maintain space and ensure it is kept to the highest health and safety standards can use utilization data to better understand how frequently spaces need to be cleaned.
 Facilities managers can also better respond to maintenance issues by viewing real-time feedback from employees.

 Learn more about how Saltmine is addressing occupancy planning

 Want to learn more about occupancy planning with Saltmine?
-Sign up for a demo below and learn more about how we are weaving modern occupancy planning practices into our platform:
+Sign up with the form below to stay up to date on how we are weaving modern occupancy planning practices into our platform: